E-KAMALESH/High-Speed_8-bit_Vedic-Kogge-Stone_Mod-N_Counter_eSim_ihp_pdk/README.md

 implementation of a high-speed, area-efficient Mod-N counter employing Vedic arithmetic and Kogge-stone adder logic.
 The modulo parameter was set to *N* = 100 throughout.
 The design targets tapeout and conforms to real foundry requirements.
-The report presents theoretical background, methodology, verification, physical flow, and innovative features.
+This presents theoretical background, methodology, verification, physical flow, and innovative features.

  **Introduction**